The Terms of Reference set by the New Zealand Government can be read in full here.

 Translated versions will continue to be added on the right of this page.

-(1) On 15 March 2019, 50 people were killed and over 50 others injured, some seriously, when an individual attacked the Al-Noor Mosque and the Linwood Islamic Centre in Christchurch while worshippers were at prayer.
-An individual has been charged with offences in relation to the attack and awaits trial. *An injured victim later died in hospital, taking the number of those killed by the 15 March 2019 attack, to 51.
+(1) On 15 March 2019, an individual attacked the Al-Noor Mosque and the Linwood Islamic Centre in Christchurch while worshippers were at prayer.
+Fifty-one people were killed and over 50 others injured, some seriously.
+An individual has been charged with offences in relation to the attack and awaits trial.

 (2) The Government has announced that a Royal Commission will be appointed to inquire into what relevant State sector agencies knew about the individual’s activities before the attack, what, if anything, they did with that information, what measures agencies could have taken to prevent the attack, and what measures agencies should take to prevent such attacks in the future.